Vocabulary List:

 INCLUSION

 Intentional, continual, and positive actions are taken to involve others in your group, whether socially, professionally, or in your community.
-The purpose is to make them feel welcome and benefit from its many rewards of diversity (SNHU, 2024).
+The purpose is to make them feel welcome and benefit from the many rewards of diversity (SNHU, 2024).

 JUSTICE